minoca/swiss/README.md

-# Swiss -- Unix-in-a-box on Windows
+# Swiss -- Unix-in-a-box on Windows and Minoca OS

 Swiss is a Unix multitool that runs on Windows and Minoca OS.
 It is a single binary that contains many of the basic core POSIX utilities, including a Bourne shell (sh), cp, mv, sed, and many more.

 ### Installation
 No installation is necessary.
 The entire release is a single executable, and it makes no registry changes.
-Simply run `swiss.exe sh` to fire up a shell.
+Simply run `swiss` or `swiss sh` to fire up a shell.
 The swiss sh shell knows how to execute the other applications built into the binary.
 To specialize swiss into a particular utility, simply rename swiss.exe to that utility.
 For instance, copy `swiss.exe` to `sed.exe`, and it will always act directly as sed when run.

 If you'd like to copy swiss out to each of its individual apps, run the following from a command prompt (assuming swiss.exe is accessible):